Bro Ffestiniog blow Porthmadog away with three early tries | cambrian-news.co.uk

-A highly awaited derby match occurred at Blaenau Ffestiniog last Saturday as Porthmadog travelled down for the second time this season to play Bro Ffestiniog in Division 3 North West, writes Ioan Gwilym.
+A highly awaited derby match occurred at Blaenau Ffestiniog on Saturday as Porthmadog travelled down for the second time this season to play Bro Ffestiniog in Division 3 North West, writes Ioan Gwilym.

 The match had a fierce build up online over the prior two weeks and a large crowd well into the hundreds from the two rival towns gathered to spectate.